Nj0be/CliSAT/README.md

 Then to build the executable run:
  - on Linux -> `cmake --build .`
    The binary is located in the following path: `build/CliSAT`
- - on Windows -> `cmake --build . —-config Release`.
+ - on Windows -> `cmake --build . --config Release`.
 The binary is located in the following path: `build/Release/CliSAT.exe`

-   For debug mode use `cmake --build . —-config Release`.
+   For debug mode use `cmake --build . --config Release`.
 The binary is located in the following path: `build/Debug/CliSAT.exe`
 ## Usage
 Run CliSAT specifying as the first argument the type of problem to resolve.
 Currently, CliSAT can solve Maximum Clique Problems and Maximum Independent Set Problems.